7 Days to Set Up, 30 Days to Soft Launch: The AI Creator Storefront Plan (2026)

 • basic navigation: Home, Shop, Free Download, About or Contact

-• mobile check for buttons, text size, forms, and product purchase flow
+• mobile check for buttons, text size, forms, and purchase flow

 You need something to sell immediately so you can test checkout, delivery, and pricing behavior.

-• simple bundle of two related PDFs or tools
+• simple bundle of two related PDFs or assets

 • support product for people who want to back the project

-If your main products are not fully ready yet, you can still build inventory paths.
+If your main products are not fully ready yet, you can still build a clean path.

 • Digital delivery: PDFs, templates, packs, downloads